 "SEXUAL HARASSMENT is unwelcome conduct of a sexual nature, which can include unwelcome sexual advances, requests for sexual favors, or other verbal, nonverbal, or physical conduct of a sexual nature.
-Thus, sexual harassment prohibited by Title IX can include conduct such as touching of a sexual nature; making sexual comments, jokes, or gestures; writing graffiti or displaying or distributing sexually explicit drawings, pictures, or written materials; calling students sexually charged names; spreading sexual rumors; rating students on sexual activity or performance; or circulating, showing, or creating emails or websites of a sexual nature.
-"1 "SEXUAL VIOLENCE refers to physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol.
+Thus, sexual harassment prohibited by Title IX can include conduct such as touching of a sexual nature; making sexual comments, jokes, or gestures; writing graffiti or displaying or distributing sexually explicit drawings, pictures, or written materials; calling students sexually charged names; spreading sexual rumors; rating students on sexual activity or performance; or circulating, showing, or creating e-mails or websites of a sexual nature."

+- "SEXUAL VIOLENCE refers to physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent due to the victim's use of drugs or alcohol.
 An individual also may be unable to give consent due to an intellectual or other disability.
 A number of different acts fall into the category of sexual violence, including rape, sexual assault, sexual battery, and sexual coercion.
-All such acts of sexual violence are forms of sexual harassment covered under Title IX."2 Students or employees who believe that they are, or have been, subject to any behaviors or conduct that can be classified as gender-based violence, harassment, stalking or any of the broad range of behaviors directed at the victim such as actions that harass, frighten, seriously alarm, threaten, terrorize, torment, and/or force another into the life of the victim, should immediately contact one of the Title IX Coordinators: Although students, faculty and staff may seek help from a coordinator or the Dean, everyone is initially encouraged to seek help from the Title IX Coordinator assigned to the location where they work or attend the majority of their classes.
-For definition of Key Terms and further information and instructions on how to report incidents under this policy, grievance procedures, investigation process, hearing procedures, resolution and appeal please see the Student Code of Conduct and Enough is Enough Sexual Assault Special Section .
-1 Title IX also prohibits gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
+All such acts of sexual violence are forms of sexual harassment covered under Title IX." - Students or employees who believe that they are, or have been, subject to any behaviors or conduct that can be classified as gender-based violence, harassment, stalking, or any of the broad range of behaviors directed at the victim such as actions that harass, frighten, seriously alarm, threaten, terrorize, torment, and/or force another into the life of the victim, should immediately contact one of the Title IX Coordinators.
+Although students, faculty, and staff may seek help from a Coordinator or the Dean, everyone is initially encouraged to seek help from the Title IX Coordinator assigned to the location where they work or attend the majority of their classes.
+For definition of Key Terms and further information and instructions on how to report incidents under this policy, grievance procedures, investigation process, hearing procedures, resolution, and appeal, please see the Student Code of Conduct and Enough is Enough Sexual Assault Special Section 1.
+Title IX also prohibits gender-based harassment, which may include acts of verbal, nonverbal, or physical aggression, intimidation, or hostility based on sex or sex-stereotyping, even if those acts do not involve conduct of a sexual nature.
 The Title IX obligations discussed in this letter also apply to gender-based harassment.

-Gender-based harassment is discussed in more detail in the 2001 Guidance, and in the 2010 Dear Colleague letter on Harassment and Bullying, which is available at http://www2.ed.gov/about/offices/list/ocr/letters/colleague-20110.pdf. http://www2.ed.gov/print/about/offices/list/ocr/letters/colleague-201104.html
+Gender-based harassment is discussed in more detail in the 2001 Guidance, and in the 2010 Dear Colleague letter on Harassment and Bullying, which is available at http://www2.ed.gov/about/offices/list/ocr/letters/colleague-201010.pdf.

-- Adriana Arguelles Flushing Campus 136-18 39th Avenue, 4th Floor Flushing, NY 11354 347.368.1193 ext.
-114 - Audrey Sumner Commack Campus 6500 Jericho Turnpike Commack, NY 11725 631.499.7100 ext.
-13 - April Robinson NYC Extension Center 232 W. 40th Street, 9th Floor New York, NY 10018 212.226.7300 ext.
+Audrey Sumner, Commack Campus

+6500 Jericho Turnpike.
+Commack, NY 11725 (631) 499-7100 ext.
+13

+April Robinson, Intercampus Title IX Coordinator, NYC Extension Center

+232 West 40th Street, 10th floor.
+New York, NY 10018 (212) 226-7300 ext.
 315